-27 Our research has concluded that it is not appropriate to set an additional fee range for the following new requirements applicable to 2020/21 audits.
-Additional fee proposals will need to set out the individual circumstances for which audit work is required.
+28 Our research has concluded that it is not appropriate to set an additional fee range for the following new requirements.
+The individual fees required need to be discussed locally between the opted-in body and the auditor as part of the fee variations process and approved by PSAA.